christophergutierrez/Data-Dictionary-Generation/README.md

 Getting prompts correct requires a lot of trial and error, particularly when narrowing down a specific use case.
 This code is divided for ease of OpenAI playground iteration.

-Included is the general prompt language I used, but it can be significantly improved for specific use cases.
+The general prompt language I used is included, but it can be significantly improved for specific use cases.

 ### Create Table Describer Prompt
 Table_Describer_prompt.txt contains the prompt for the first draft of a data dictionary.